Reciprocating Self and Other – lessons from autism by Dawn-joy Leong

 Although autism diagnoses are on the rise, as more is being discovered about this neurological culture at the scientific and clinical level, there is still an appalling lack of balanced understanding among the general populace, who are being fed a mixed diet of fallacy, hype and false hope by the powerful media.
 It is hardly surprising, therefore, that as soon as the autistic person steps outside his or her own inner sanctuary, he or she is enveloped by estrangement in multiple forms.
 For many, there is no safe sanctuary: the family is frequently a battleground of misperceptions, unmet expectations, and discontentment, with many parents preferring to subscribe to popular hearsay, Hollywood hype, and misguided religious instruction rather than to research scientific fact, while the world outside is ever more hostile and daunting.
 This widening gulf has led to a great deal of anger and frustration among many in the autism community.
 In fact, the strong feelings voiced online by a growing number of autistic individuals point towards a developing subculture of disenchantment, frustrated defensiveness, and an unhealthy ‘us versus them’ outlook, especially among the young.

 Why is autism considered such an aberrant existence?
 There exist a plethora of possible reasons, ranging from the complex problems encountered by neurotypical society when dealing with those considered ‘severely low functioning,’ to the social awkwardness of the ‘high functioning.’
 Regardless, coming face to face with autism is about confronting Difference: autism is an invisible micro-culture, a culture within cultures, that cuts across geographical, racial and religious cultures, and all dimensions of human life.
 Our very existence not only embodies a complex conundrum, but also very often shines a bright and penetrating light at the prejudices and bigotries that lie beneath the surface of even the most politically correct, established social systems.
-On the one hand, when juxtaposed with the functioning constructs of neurotypical society, individuals with autism are clearly disadvantaged, and therefore, our mental culture is classified as a disability, hence the term, ‘disorder.’
+On the one hand, when juxtaposed with the functioning constructs of neurotypical society, autistic individuals are clearly disadvantaged, and therefore, our mental culture is classified as a ‘disorder.’
 However, on the other hand, regardless of where one may belong on the autism spectrum, what are generally perceived as inherent weaknesses may at the same time translate into remarkable strengths and abilities.
 For example, the inherent detail-focused cognition of autism predisposes us to notice patterns, slight changes in order and/or disorder, and minutiae;[ii] our hypersensitivity traits[iii] give us the ability to detect subtle nuances in different sensory environments at a wide range of levels; and our literal, logical thinking style, which veers towards the concrete and physical world rather than the abstract and social world, lead to very sharp, piercingly frank and honest observations and communication.
 Such qualities of Self place us on one extreme of the human spectrum, and quite vastly different from the general majority of Other, that we represent an uncomfortable threat to the neurotypical social mindset and system that leans towards uniformity, conformity, and ‘sameness.’

 - The Autism Conundrum – Self vs. Other